ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

   Using transformers=4.6.0.dev0 as an example, please copy the provided files under the huggingface directory to the path `anaconda3/envs/your_environment_name/lib/python3.8/site-packages/transformers/`

-# Validate our evaluation results on TruthfulQA benchmark
+# Validate our results on TruthfulQA benchmark
+To be updated!